c3k4ah/c3k4ah/README.md

 - **Debugging**: Proficient in using Flutter's powerful debugging tools like the Dart DevTools, breakpoints, and logging to identify and fix issues quickly, ensuring a smooth user experience and bug-free application.

-- **Continuous Integration and Deployment (CI/CD)**: Knowledgeable in setting up CI/CD pipelines using tools like GitHub Actions and Codemagic to automate testing, build, and deployment processes, ensuring quick and reliable delivery of updates.
+- **Continuous Integration and Deployment (CI/CD)**: Knowledgeable in setting up CI/CD pipelines using tools like GitHub Actions to automate build, and deployment processes, ensuring quick and reliable delivery of updates.

 - **Responsive Design**: Skilled in creating responsive and adaptive UI layouts that work seamlessly across different devices and screen sizes, providing a consistent user experience regardless of the platform.